oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 promotion](#NumericPromotion) rules are applied.

-The `eq`, `ne`, and `in` operators can be used with collection-valued operands, and the `eq` and `ne` operators can be used with structured operands.
+The `eq`, `ne`, and `in` operators can be used with collection-valued operands, and the `eq` and `ne` operators can be used with operands of a structured type.

 ##### ##subsubsubsubsec Equals